-For a sixth year the Society of Authors is administering the ALCS Award for Educational Writing.
-The award this year is for books published during 2011 and 2012 for the 5-11 age group.
+For an eighth year the Society of Authors is administering the ALCS Educational Writers' Award.
+The award this year is for books published during 2013 and 2014 for the 5-11 age group.

 The £2,000 award will be given to an outstanding example of traditionally published non-fiction (with or without illustrations) that stimulates and enhances learning.

 The deadline for entry is Monday 30 June.
 Please contact Paula Johnson with any queries.

 Pictured L-R: Jon Richards (Editor) and Ed Simkins (Designer), winners of the 2014 award.
 Photography by Will Ireland.